cdl-geneseo/geneseo-dictionary/B/Bunked.md

 # Bunked

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bunked

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb53) on Nov 20, 2012

 AJ The stage between &quot;buzzed&quot; and drunk when drinking alcohol. &quot;I had a bit to drink.
 I'm not drunk, but I'm definitely bunked.&quot; Not found in HDAS, NDAS, OED, RH, W3, AH, or LN with the same meaning.
 S01.
 Source: Geneseo Dictionary of English, Spring 2001.
 Fall 2008-None of those surveyed were able to identify this term.
 Term is obsolete.J.Boselli, 2012: Only 6% of those surveyed could identify the term.
 Still obsolete.